 When an event that must be reported to a user occurs, such as a hardware failure, this feature notifies the user of the event by displaying a code via the digital LEDs for status indications located on the front of this equipment.
 By using this feature, a user can identify when an event such as a hardware failure occurs.

-In addition, a user application can output any code on the digital LEDs for status indications by using library
+In addition, a user application can output any code on the digital LEDs for status indications by using library functions.
+A code is displayed as a two-digit hexadecimal number.

-Figure 4-10 Digital LEDs for status indications
+Figure 4-9 Digital LEDs for status indications